James Blake (musician): 2012–2013: Overgrown

-His second album, Overgrown, was released on 5 April 2013.
 The first single from the album, "Retrograde", was debuted the same day on BBC Radio 1, and was released on 11 February.
 On 25 February, the track listing and album art were revealed.
-It was selected as Variance Magazine's Album of the Year as of December 2013.
+It was selected as Variance Magazines Album of the Year as of December 2013.
 The album features guest appearances from noted electronic music producer Brian Eno and rapper RZA of Wu-Tang Clan.
 The release received critical acclaim and was awarded the 2013 Mercury Prize.
 Blake revealed to Hot Press that falling in love had influenced the warm nu-soul sound on the album, as opposed to the experimentalism found on his self-titled effort.
 A remix featuring Chance the Rapper, of a track from Overgrown, "Life Round Here", was released on 11 October alongside a music video directed by Nabil Elderkin.